FlowFuse/website/src/blog/2024/01/soc2.md

 ---
 title: FlowFuse is now SOC 2 Type 1 Compliant
 subtitle: FlowFuse's Path to SOC 2 Type 1 Compliance - A Testament to Our Commitment to Securing Customer and User Data.
+description: FlowFuse's Path to SOC 2 Type 1 Compliance - A Testament to Our Commitment to Securing Customer and User Data.
 date: 2024-01-15
 authors: ["grey-dziuba"]
 image: /blog/2024/01/images/soc-2-compliant.png